 Some very wise kinder teachers taught me years ago that the best way to start a new lesson was to begin by reading aloud from a book.
 It helps to focus their attention, calm them down, and get their imagination started too.

-Triceratops is a type of herbivorous dinosaur that first appeared during the Late Cretaceous period, about 68 million years ago in what is now North America.
-These beasts could grow up to almost 10 feet tall and weigh 13 tons!
+Triceratops is a kind of herbivorous dinosaur which appeared in the age of Late Cretaceous or approximately during 68 million years ago in North America at present.
+These creatures had the capability of reaching nearly 10 feet and 13 tons in size!

 The Plesiosaur is much different than your usual dinosaur because it didn’t roam the earth… it roamed the seas!
 It is distinguishable by its small head, long and slender neck, broad body, a short tail, and two pairs of large paddles.